-MBODYING A SCENE OF UTTER TRANQUILLITY AND contentment, The Volturno with the Ponte Margherita, near Caserta, with a Herdsman Resting and Peasants on a Path, was painted in 1799, a year of turmoil for Jacob Philipp Hackert, who was forced to flee Naples after French Revolutionary forces occupied the city.
+Embodying a scene of utter tranquillity and contentment, The Voltumo with the Ponte Margherita, near Caserta, with a Herdsman Resting and Peasants on a Path, was painted in 1799, a year of turmoil for Jacob Philipp Hackert, who was forced to flee Naples after French Revolutionary forces occupied the city.
 The painting depicts the Volturno running through the Caserta region of southern Italy and the Ponte Margherita, a bridge near the town of Alife, not far from Naples.
 Hackert may have painted the scenery whilst on his way north to escape the trouble in Naples or he may have based his composition on earlier sketches of the area.
 The resulting image indicates none of the tensions that were presumably present in his life; instead it is, like Hackert's work in general, a picturesque and romanticised representation of a pastoral landscape, bathed in soft, golden light.